FactomProject/factom-docs/wallet/includes/_install factom federation.md

 ###Mac

-This installer is for factomd, factom-walletd, factom-cli, and enterprise-wallet the 4 binaries will be installed in /Applications/Factom/ together with a .factom folder in the root of the local user Home Folder.
-These are all required to run Factom via command line or the Factom Foundation Wallet.
+This installer is for factomd, factom-walletd, factom-cli, the 3 binaries will be installed in /Applications/Factom/ together with a .factom folder in the root of the local user Home Folder.
+These are all required to run Factom via command line.

 Before you start go to System Preferences/Security & Privacy, click on the lock at the bottom left of the window, type your username and password, then select "Allow apps downloaded from: Anywhere".
 At the prompt click on “Allow From Anywhere”.